 Bamboo is a renewable resource that grows all over the world, but the large woody species that grow in China and southeast Asia — primarily Moso bamboo — are the best ones for flooring.

-Horizontal and vertical bamboo: The original manufacturing process, which is still used today, involves slicing the cylindrical stalks into strips, gluing the strips together under pressure and milling the logs this produces into flooring planks.
+Horizontal and vertical bamboo: The original manufacturing process, which is still used today, involves slicing the cylindrical stalks into strips, gluing the strips together under pressure and milling the resulting logs into flooring planks.
 When the planks are milled with the bamboo grain, the result is called vertical bamboo, and when they are milled across the grain, it's called horizontal bamboo.

 Strand-woven bamboo: About 10 years after bamboo flooring was first introduced, a new production method called strand weaving was developed.
 In this process, the stalks are softened by boiling and are split into fibers that are then dipped in resin and pressed together to form a raw material that is much harder than vertical or horizontal bamboo.
 Of all types of bamboo flooring, strand-woven bamboo is by far the hardest, but it lacks the characteristic bamboo grain.